zx80/flask-simple-auth/DOCUMENTATION.md

 complexity.

-An emphasis is also put on performance by providing caching where it matters, so this is not only about style.
+An emphasis is also put on performance by providing caching where it matters, so this is not only about style:
 Many hooks are provided to be able to take full control of various features, with reasonable defaults which make this less a necessity.
 Many key features rely on proven third-party packages such as `passlib`,